-The project draws on vocal traditions including Shape Note and Sufi chanting.
+The project took inspiration from vocal traditions including Shape Note and Sufi chanting.
 Both are centuries-old forms of spiritual expression that have spread across the world, drawing distant and diverse cultures together.
 Shape Note has strong roots in Lancashire and is now particularly strong in the USA, while the Sufi tradition of dhikr originated in the Middle East and is commonly practiced by many residents in Pendle.
 These traditions go back centuries with the purpose of bringing people together, often in domestic settings outside traditional religious establishments, in order to pronounce and celebrate their common spirituality.